samuelc024/workshops/README.md

 - **Modeling Approach**:
   - An `XGBoost` regressor was trained with temporal validation: train on weeks 3–7, test on weeks 8–9.
   - Hyperparameters were manually tuned for depth, learning rate, and subsampling to balance performance and efficiency.
-- **Robustness Testing**:
-  - The model was tested under chaotic conditions, such as:
-    - Adding Gaussian noise to demand.
-    - Removing 10% of input rows.
-  - These stress tests measured performance degradation to assess real-world resilience.

 #### Files & Requirements